Hurricanes vs Senators Prediction — AI Finds CAN'T MISS NHL Lines & Props (Apr 17)

 Carolina vs. Ottawa Prop Picks (AI)

-AI algorithm Remi is pouring through tons of stats on each line.
-In fact, anytime the Hurricanes and Senators play there’s always several intriguing observations to key in on.
-Not to mention games played at Canadian Tire Centre in Apr can often follow normal, predictable patterns.
+Remi is pouring through loads of datapoints on each player.
+In fact, anytime the Hurricanes and Senators play there’s always several intriguing angles to key in on.
+Not to mention games played at Canadian Tire Centre in Apr rarely follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: B. Tkachuk over 2.5 Shots on Goal.